sarahmarie23/CSSSKL-142/Lab1/Lab1Notes.md

 ## ☕ BlueJ Installation

 * Download link can be found [here](https://www.bluej.org/) bluej.org
+* Create a new folder on your computer to store all your CSSSKL 142 projects and assignments.
+I recommend making a folder for each week.
+> ✨ Make sure you know where this CSSSKL 142 folder is!
-* Create a new Project to store all your files for this course
+* Create a new `Project` named **"Lab1"** in BlueJ to store all your files for this course.
+Each week, add a new Project for that Lab.

 * Click the 'New Class' button to start a new file
+> ✨ Classes are used for individual .java files.
+Make sure the class name exactly the same as the file name.
 * Give it a name
 * Make sure 'Class Language' is Java and 'Class Type' is Class